Meth lab forces WWII veteran out of his home

 “Last night got awful cold.
 I did come in here middle of the night,” Rieben said.

-When Rieben does go inside his Sebring home on the 3500 block of Aston Martin Dr. he wears a mask and limits his time inside the home.
+When Rieben does go inside his home, he wears a mask and limits his time inside the home.

 A meth cleanup company estimated it would cost more than $3,500 to deep clean the house.